montogeek/laravel-docs-es/controllers.md

 		{
 			return view('user.profile', ['user' => User::findOrFail($id)]);
 		}
 	}

 We can route to the controller action like so:

 	Route::get('user/{id}', 'UserController@showProfile');

-> **Note:** All controllers should extend the base controller class.
+Now, when a request matches the specified route URI, the `showProfile` method on the `UserController` class will be executed.
+Of course, the route parameters will also be passed to the method.

 #### Controllers & Namespaces

-It is very important to note that we did not need to specify the full controller namespace, only the portion of the class name that comes after the `App\Http\Controllers` namespace "root".
+It is very important to note that we did not need to specify the full controller namespace when defining the controller route.
+We only defined the portion of the class name that comes after the `App\Http\Controllers` namespace "root".
 By default, the `RouteServiceProvider` will load the `routes.php` file within a route group containing the root controller namespace.

 If you choose to nest or organize your controllers using PHP namespaces deeper into the `App\Http\Controllers` directory, simply use the specific class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you would register a route like so: